aistabci/abci-docs/en/docs/abci-cloudstorage/policy.md

 ## Setting Bucket Policy

+Bucket Policy sets access control policies for bucket.
+Bucket Policy can control accessibility on a per-bucket basis.
 For bucket policy setting, access permissions are written in JSON format.
 In order to define what to allow, what to deny and judgement condistions, combinations of Effect, Action, Resource and Principal are used.

 For Effect, Action and Resource, please refer to [Setting User Policy](policy.md#config-user-policy).